jmgloria07/gracenote-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8 and uses [Angular Material](https://github.com/angular/material) as its general theme.

 ## Motivation

 I wanted to develop the API with the client in mind so that I can easily visualize the needs in the client's perspective.
-Now that the API has enough resources needed to bootstrap the application, I decided to start this project.
+Now that the API has enough resources, I decided to start this project.

 Personally, this also helps me practice front-end development.
 Layouting, color selections, my visual design sense in general has always been lacking.
-Furthermore, I also wanted to experience creating an app with Angular.
+Furthermore, I also wanted to experience creating an app from ground-up with Angular.

 ## Setup